Placebo Power Hype

 The rabbit hole goes even deeper, because pain is a form of sensation, and it can actually be changed by interactions with other sensations.
 But if it boils down to convincing the patient’s brain to dial down the pain, it’s still a placebo at heart — just a rather clever and fancy one.

-Here are some examples of treatments that have a large component of sensation-enhanced placebo (in many cases, that’s probably all they are):
+Here are some examples of treatments that might have a larger component of sensation-enhanced placebo (in many cases, that’s probably all they are):

 Are animals immune to placebo?
 Of course not!